+It is worth noting that \$37 million worth of freight moves toward its destinations on Washington roadways every hour, including the roads of Clark County (SWRTC, 2014).
 One of the highlighted transportation issues in the RTP for Clark County is freight mobility.
-It is worth noting that \$37 million worth of freight moves toward its destinations on Washington roadways every hour, including the roads of Clark County (SWRTC, 2014).
-The RTP is written to work in conjunction with other regional and state plans concerning freight movement, such as the Washington State Freight Mobility Plan (WSDOT, 2014) and the Clark County Freight Mobility Study (SWRTC, 2010).
+The RTP is written to work in conjunction with other regional and state plans concerning freight movements, such as the Washington State Freight Mobility Plan (WSDOT, 2014) and the Clark County Freight Mobility Study (SWRTC, 2010).